-For a taste of comedy, culture, and drama after a day of rugged cowboy activity, mosey on over to the Opera House.
+For a taste of comedy, culture, and drama after a day of rugged cowboy activity, mosey went to the Opera House.

 This replica 19th Century historic building makes the perfect backdrop for performances by the Virginia City Players.
-Performances only take place during the summer months – and they are about the most American thing you’ll ever see.
+Performances only occur during the summer and are about the most American thing you’ll ever see.

 18. Granite County Museum & Cultural Center

-The Granite County Museum offers a look at mining, ranching, pioneer life, and the Montana gold rush through exhibits, photographs, and historic structures.
+The Granite County Museum looks at mining, ranching, pioneer life, and the Montana gold rush through exhibits, photographs, and historic structures.